-Applicable law, place of performance and legally binding document language and the Depositary.
+Applicable law, place of performance and legally binding document language

+The Luxembourg District Court shall have jurisdiction to hear all legal disputes between the unitholders, the Management Company and the Depositary.
 Luxembourg law shall apply.
 However, in matters concerning the claims of investors from other countries, the Management Company and/or the Depositary may elect to make themselves and the Fund subject to the jurisdiction of the countries in which the units were bought and sold.